markymawk/BrawlCratePlugins/README.md

 All .TLST files inside the given `tracklist` folder (or parent `pf` folder) will be checked for valid BRSTM file paths and song IDs, including pinch mode (SongSwitch) tracks.
 Optionally, the contents can be exported to a .txt file inside the tracklist folder, including frequency, volume (for custom BRSTMs), and SongDelay values.

-*Alternately, can be run per-tracklist as well, via any individual tracklist's right-click > plug-ins menu*
+*Alternately, can be run per tracklist via any individual tracklist's right-click > plug-ins menu*

 ## 2.7 ASL + Param File Navigator
 **Usage:** Right-click a param root node, ASL entry node, or any param substage entry.